AdityaInnovates/AW_Property_marketplace/README.md

 ## Features

-- **Backend:** The backend is also designed to manage Users, Agents, Properties Created on PHP and postgresSQL.
+- **Backend:** The backend manages Users, Agents, Properties, Deals, Buyers, Owners, Addresses, and Property Media using PHP and PostgreSQL.
+It features RESTful API endpoints with full CRUD operations, Laravel's built-in authentication and authorization, and PostgreSQL as the primary database with migrations and seeders.
-- **Frontend:** Frontend is Created on React.js with tailwindCSS and UI library with inertia.js for routing
+- **Frontend:** Frontend is built with React.js, TailwindCSS, and Inertia.js for routing.

 ## Getting Started